-Senate Minority Leader Mitch McConnell, R-Ky., came onto the stage at the Conservative Political Action Conference on Thursday brandishing a long gun.
+Senate Minority Leader Mitch McConnell, R-Ky., came onto the stage at the Conservative Political Action Conference today brandishing some touch a long gun.

 McConnell held the rifle over his head and the CPAC crowd loved it.

 Moments later, McConnell handed the gift, a lifetime achievement award from the National Rifle Association, to his retiring colleague, Oklahoma Sen. Tom Coburn, who is leaving his term early for health reasons.